Close Menu

 Squid Game centers its narrative around these very questions.
 By trapping its characters between the choices of a quick, painful death in its gauntlet of games, or the slow, soul-crushing grind of their ordinary existence, I caught myself more than once wondering if I had the choice, would I participate in the games?
 As the players face one challenge after the next, the surprising variety and strange twists the games bring to the plot create numerous chilling moments where characters are forced to make truly heinous choices.

-As Squid Game opens, the games that the players involve themselves in begin with over 400 participants.
-As one would expect, alliances and cliques quickly form…and broken.
+As Squid Game opens, the games that the players are involved in begin with over 400 participants.
+As one would expect, alliances and cliques quickly form… and are broken.
 And while neither of these facts surprises me, the unexpected way the social connections between the various characters shift and transform as the challenges present themselves caught me up in the drama as it unfolds over the show’s nine-episode season.
-But while the main plot had me gripped, there is an unnecessary sub-plot that bogs down the whole affair.
+But while the main plot had me gripped, there was an unnecessary sub-plot that bogs down the whole affair.

 Alongside the main narrative of the contestants surviving this harrowing series of games, we also see a cop who, due to believed connections between his missing brother and the games, sneaks into the arena to uncover what is going on.
-Although this sub-plot does deliver some tension, there is zero real impact on the larger story.
+Although this subplot does deliver some tension, it has no real impact on the larger story.
 As its final moments in the show rolled, I was left with little more than the overwhelming feeling of why?

 The visuals in Squid Game leave little to the imagination.
-Every death, brutal injury, and dismemberment are shown to their full effect.
+Every death, brutal injury, and dismemberment is shown to its full effect.
 This not only delivers shock but also highlights how terrifying the contests must find their lives to continue to face the obscene dangers of the games willingly.

 The acting throughout the series does a fabulous job of delivering the brutal emotional and physical torture its cast goes through.
 However, even with the strong acting throughout, the series truly peaks when we are introduced to some of the individuals the games are being run for.
 The vile decadence and total disregard for human life that these characters display was nothing short of utterly repulsive.